MyHimalayas

 Equipment List

-This list looks long, and some items are really not essential.
+This list looks long, and some items are really not that essential.
 But as long as you don't bring more than 17kg, that's alright.

 Very Essentials